Original air date: March 30, 1992

 - Parental Substitute: Riker says that the superintendent during his academy days was a Vulcan, who memorized the personnel files of every cadet."It was like having your parents around all the time."

-- Revealing Cover Up: There are too many small inconsistencies with the cadets' testimonies for it to have played out the way they described, especially since there's photographic evidence showing that they misled the board.
+- Revealing Cover Up: There are too many small inconsistencies with the cadets' testimonies for it to have played out the way they described, especially since there's photographic evidence from a nearby satellite showing that they misled the board.
+Then Geordi and Data examine a flight recorder that helps Picard figure out what they were really doing.